Tokyo governor calls for fewer outings, says state of coronavirus emergency up to PM

 “If we wait until an explosive increase in infections before declaring an emergency, it will be too late,” Satoshi Kamayachi, an executive board member of the Japan Medical Association, told a news conference, in comments carried by broadcaster Nippon Television.

-Throughout the development of the pandemic, Abe’s government has appeared resistant to declaring a state of emergency, with the government’s top spokesman on Monday squashing speculation it would take such a move on April 1.
+Throughout the development of the outbreak, Abe’s government has appeared resistant to declaring a state of emergency, with the government’s top spokesman on Monday squashing speculation it would take such a move on April 1.

-It was only last Tuesday that the Japanese government and International Olympic Committee succumbed to intense pressure from athletes and sporting bodies around the world to delay Tokyo 2020 for a year because of the pandemic.
+Only last Tuesday, the Japanese government and International Olympic Committee succumbed to intense pressure from athletes and sporting bodies around the world to delay Tokyo 2020 for a year because of the outbreak.

-Any lockdown in Japan would look different to mandatory measures imposed in some parts of Europe and the United States.
-By law, local authorities are only permitted to issue requests for people to stay at home, which are not legally binding.

 “The number of infections continues to increase from last week and we are at a crucial moment which will determine whether we can minimize the number of further infections,” Tokyo Governor Yuriko Koike told a news conference.